Sampling exactly from the normal distribution: von Neumann's algorithm

-Von Neumann's algorithm can be adapted to generate a Bernoulli trial with probability $1/\sqrt e$, as follows. \algbegin Algorithm H (a half-exponential Bernoulli trial).
-A Bernoulli trial $H$ which is true with probability $1/\sqrt e$. \algstep H1.
+Von Neumann's algorithm can be adapted to generate a Bernoulli random variable with probability $1/\sqrt e$, as follows. \algbegin Algorithm H (a half exponential Bernoulli trial).
+Generates a Bernoulli random value $H$ which is true with probability $1/\sqrt e$. \algstep H1.
 [Generate a run.]
 Sample uniform deviates $U_1, U_2, \ldots$ and determine the maximum value $n \ge 0$ such that $\frac12 > U_1 > U_2 > \ldots > U_n$. \algstep H2.
 [Test length of run.]
 Set $H \leftarrow (\text{$n$ is even}).$ \algend On average, the algorithm uses $\frac12 e/(\sqrt e - 1)$ (resp.~$\frac12 e$) uniform deviates if the result is false (resp.~true); the overall weighted average is $\sqrt e$.
-If $b = 2$, the test uses about $3.786$ (resp.~$2.236$) bits on average if the result is false (resp.~true), i.e., $2.846$ bits overall.
-With probability $\frac12$, this algorithm exits after sampling just one bit (i.e., $U_1 > \frac12$ and $n = 0$); this accounts for the relative efficiency of Algorithm E compared to Algorithm V. Algorithm H will be used for sampling from the normal distribution.
+Both Algorithms E and H can be implemented using u-rands and so can deliver exact results.
+Algorithm H will be used for sampling from the normal distribution.